Shariful7834/Shariful7834/README.md

 # <div align="left">Hi there👋
-  I'm Md Shariful Islam- a Software developer living in Dortmund</div>
+  I'm Md Shariful Islam- a Software developer living in Dortmund, Germany.
+I love writing clean and maintainable code for web application specialized in JavaScript technologies and mobile applications, passionate about learning and exploring new technologies as well I'm enthusiastic about UI/UX.  </div>

 ### <div align="left"> Web Developer</div>